-Results show both Whareama fine scale sites were very muddy in 2015 (81% at Site A and 68% at Site B, a risk indicator rating of "very high") and have been consistently muddy since monitoring started in 2008 (Figure 4, Table 3).
-As noted in previous reports, the relatively low mud content recorded at WhaA in 2010 was due to marine sands being overlain on mudflats in this part of the estuary, but both sites are subjected to regular flood erosion and deposition.
-The high mud content is therefore attributed to ongoing effects of flood deposition in the lower estuary.
+Results show both Whareama fine scale sites were very muddy in 2016 (53% at Site A and 90% at Site B, a risk indicator rating of "very high") and have been consistently muddy since monitoring started in 2008 (Figure 4, Table 3).
+As noted in previous reports, the relatively low mud content recorded at WhaA in 2010 was due to marine sands being overlain on mudflats in this part of the estuary, which was again evident in 2016.
+Both sites are subjected to regular flood deposition erosion with the high mud content attributed to ongoing effects of flood deposition in the lower estuary.
 Pulsed inputs of mud smothering the surface of the estuary are usually highly detrimental to the animals living on and in the sediments, while the very high mud content means the sediment dwelling community will be dominated by the relatively few species able to tolerate such muddy conditions.